sukritishuk/ML_ZoomCamp_Article/README.md

   c) Seasonality - short-term recurring movements in series
   d) Noise - random variance in series

-* Time Series Analysis & modelling of time-specific data can be done only on Stationary time series.
+* Time Series Analysis & modelling of time-specific data can be done **only on Stationary time series**.
-* Time series analysis is done only on **continuous variables** and includes Trend Analysis, Forecasting for Cyclical fluctuations or Seasonal patterns. **Trend Analysis** aims to analyze the movements in historical data using visualizations like line plots, bar charts while, **Forecasting** tries to predict the future values with available present & past data.
+* Time series analysis is done only on **continuous variables** and includes Trend Analysis, Forecasting for Cyclical fluctuations or Seasonal patterns.
+* **Trend Analysis** aims to analyze the movements in historical data using visualizations like line plots, bar charts while, **Forecasting** tries to predict the future values with available present & past data.

+Now, that we have briefly talked about the basics of time-related concepts lets start with understanding our dataset for this article and project.

 ## Sources of Data -

+For Stock Forecasting I selected the stocks of [Amazon](https://en.wikipedia.org/wiki/Amazon_(company)), an American multinational technology company which focuses on e-commerce, cloud computing, digital streaming, and artificial intelligence.
 I retrieved Amazon Stock data from Kaggle Public Dataset - [FAANG- Complete Stock Data](https://www.kaggle.com/aayushmishra1512/faang-complete-stock-data).

-The data was available as a csv file (*Amazon.csv*).
-The data contained all the relevant data such as Opening price, Closing price, Volumes of stock traded about the Amazon stock from 1997 to 2020.
+The data for Amazon was available as a csv file (*Amazon.csv*).
+The data contained all the relevant columns such as Opening price, Closing price, Volumes of stock traded from 1997 to 2020.
+Once the dataset was finalized, I cleaned and formatted it using Python libraries such as Pandas, Numpy.
+Matplotlib and Seaborn were used to perform EDA analysis on Amazon time series, make visualizations and draw insights from different features.
+After this, time series analysis and Forecasting techniques were used to train different algorithms and make predictions.

 ## Data Preparation -

-**Loading & Studying the Data:**
+### Loading & Studying the Data:

 Firstly, I retrieved the time series data for Amazon company stock from Kaggle.
-There are multiple numerical feature columns in this dataset like below, apart from one time-based feature Date.
+There were multiple numerical feature columns in this dataset (listed below), apart from one time-based feature column, **Date**.

-* Open and Close - starting and final price at which the stock is traded on a particular day.
+* Open and Close - Starting and final price at which the stock is traded on a particular day.
-* High and Low - maximum and minimum trading price of the stock for the day.
+* High and Low - Maximum and minimum trading price of the stock for the day.
-* Close - last price at which the stock trades before markets closed for the day.
+* Close - Last price at which the stock trades before markets closed for the day.
 * Adjusted Close (Adj Close) - Closing price for the stock on a day adjusted for corporate actions like stock-splits or dividends.
-* Volume - total number of shares traded (bought or sold) for Amazon during a day.
+* Volume - Total number of shares traded (bought or sold) for Amazon during a day.

 ![image](https://user-images.githubusercontent.com/50409210/151208664-a286b590-89b6-4cdf-b42a-fb7760d2ccce.png)

-The dataset pertains to the period between May 1997 and August 2020.
-Before any time series analysis, all the time-specific variables must be in the Datetime format.
-Thus, the following columns would have to be formatted first.
-Pandas library contains extensive tools for working with dates, times, and time-indexed data.
+The dataset contained values from May 1997 to August 2020 with 5852 rows of data, and each row representing one trading day during this period.
+Before making any time series analysis, we had to convert all the time-specific variables in the correct Datetime format.
+Python's [Pandas library](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html) contains extensive tools for working with dates, times, and time-indexed data.

-**Data Cleaning and Formatting:**
+### Data Cleaning and Formatting:

-I cleaned and pre-processed it, using Python in-built functions and libraries such as Pandas, Numpy.
-Then, Matplotlib and Seaborn libraries were used to perform EDA analysis on Amazon time series data, make visualizations and draw insights from the different features.

-Python's built-in [datetime modeule](https://docs.python.org/3/library/datetime.html) helps in working with dates and times.
+Python's built-in [datetime module](https://docs.python.org/3/library/datetime.html) helps in working with dates and times.
 Here, I used this modoule to convert the Date column to DatetimeIndex data type.
 The most fundamental of date/time objects are the *Timestamp** and *DatetimeIndex* objects.
 I used the ***pd.to_datetime() function***, to parse Date columns.
 This converted the format from object to *datetime64* format, encoding dates as 64-bit integers, and thus allowing an arrays of dates to be represented very compactly.

 ![image](https://user-images.githubusercontent.com/50409210/151670939-1b9a3c28-ef20-4100-9251-32a672580067.png)